meltano/meltano/docs/src/_guide/advanced-topics.md

 We also have [weekly Office Hours](https://www.addevent.com/calendar/Li390615) where you can talk to the Meltano team and ask any questions you have to us!

-### Does this wrap the Airbyte UI or API?
+### Do I need to have an Airbyte UI or API instance to use this?

-No. This integration only makes it possible to run Airbyte [Source Connectors](https://docs.airbyte.com/category/sources) within your Meltano project.
+No. This integration makes it possible to directly run Airbyte [Source Connectors](https://docs.airbyte.com/category/sources) within your Meltano project.
+There's no need to run the Airbyte UI or API to use this feature.

 ### Does this support Airbyte destination connectors as well?